 In what CCR views as a "corrupt bargain," the historically anti-CCR College Republican National Committee Chairman, Chandler Thornton (upset with CCR over a myriad of issues such as exposing CRNC's $3 million of debt), opened up negotiations over whether CCR or CFCR would be chartered by the CRNC organization.
 Thornton appointed a mediator to work with both sides, whom was denied access to CCR's defense documents by Thornton.
 Gandall and his delegation agreed to every demand for unification made by CFCR, merely asking for a democratic election for a new board in exchange.
 CFCR refused these conditions.
 Armed primarily with CFCR's arguments and alleged statements from past CCR Chairs favoring CFCR, the mediator sided with CFCR.
 Chairman Thornton then, in violation of the CRNC Constitution, unilaterally revoked CCR's charter and gave it to CFCR.
 He then appointed CFCR members to prominent committee positions, allegedly to bolster his reelection odds.
 CCR appealed this decision on legal grounds, but was notified that the appeal process was indefinitely postponed.

 Shortly after, CFCR, armed with the National Charter, again filed an amendment to decharter CCR from the California Republican Party.
 This time, the Rules Committee favored the amendment on the condition that neither organization would have a permanent charter until they could work out their drama.
 The Rules Committee Chairman agreed to mediate between the two sides and force a unity election before the next Party Convention.
 CCR vehemently opposed this idea, arguing that CFCR refused to hold elections and that the move would encourage more civil war.
 Ultimately, the Committee and Party did not listen.
-CCR's charter was struck by voice vote in October 2019, and both CCR and CFCR became temporary charters under the CAGOP.
+CCR's permanent charter was struck by voice vote in October 2019, and both CCR and CFCR became temporary charters under the CAGOP.

 The Party, therefore, tasked CCR with staging a unity election anyway, open to any CFCR members who wished to participate.
-CCR is expected to receive its charter back after the unity election is held.
+CCR expected to receive its charter back after the unity election was held.
 Chairman Gandall deeply regretted not securing a full unity election.